julianchurchill/text-adventure-editor/README.md

 todo
 ====

-- [FEATURE] Exits are drawn as a line with arrow heads from one location to another
+PARTIAL - [FEATURE] Exits are drawn as a line with arrow heads from one location to another
+     - Needs direction indicator at one end of the arrow line
 - [FEATURE] Items have 'add item action' button [REFACTOR] - Factor out append of delete button from add-extra-fields-for-item and from add-extra-fields-for-exit and put it in add-all-property-fields or add-property-fields